 Manager/Supervising Engineer Track

-In charge of projects, using detailed plans to accomplish goals and thinks through, in advance, if project will be successful.
+- Be in charge of projects, using detailed plans to accomplish goals and think through, in advance, if a project will be successful.

 - Plan and direct the installation, testing, operation, maintenance, and repair of facilities and equipment.

-- Hire employees, assign, direct, and evaluate their work.
+- Hire employees and assign, direct, and evaluate their work.

 - Review and write reports; enforce rules; and make decisions, including whether to buy specific materials or services.

 An entry-level engineer needs a Bachelor of Science in Engineering or the equivalent.
 To view a list of available degree programs in your area, use the Google Map locator.

 Additional Education Required: